 An enchanted underwater forest

-Kelp forests are currently only displayed in a handful of aquariums in the world – Monterey Bay Aquarium in California in the United States and here at the Two Oceans Aquarium in Cape Town.
+Living kelp forests are currently only displayed in a handful of aquariums in the world – Monterey Bay Aquarium in California in the United States and here at the Two Oceans Aquarium in Cape Town, among others.

 Here, three species of giant kelp provide shelter for an array of local fish, which drift amongst the kelp fronds.
 Our visitors are mesmerised by the hypnotic sway of the tall kelp plants and the play of dappled sunlight on silver fish.
 Central to the "two oceans" theme, this enchanting forest remains one of our biggest drawcards and many visitors return time and time again to its beauty and tranquility.